 4. How to reach Ladakh from Shimla?

 If you were coming from Shimla, then it would be better to reach Ladakh via Manali, taking the Keylong Sarchu route.

 From Jammu, you will have to reach Srinagar first and then travel to Ladakh via Kargil by other Bus or your own vehicle.

 6. How to reach Leh Ladakh from Kashmir?

-I hope the information above on How to reach Ladakh was of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on how to reach Ladakh was of help.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.